box/developer.box.com/content/pages/sign/30-request-options/20-extra-security.md

 </Tab>
 </Tabs>

-Once you open the signature request you should see something like this:
+Once the signer opens the signature request they should see something like this:

 ![Password verification pop-up](images/sign-simple-password.png)

 <Message  size='small'>

-As the password verification is done on the first step, it prevents the signer from accessing the document.
+As the password verification is done on the first step, it prevents the signer from accessing the document until the correct password is provided.

 </Message>